 The atmosphere is a term used to describe the mixture of different gasses that surrounds Earth.
 These gases consist predominantly of nitrogen, oxygen, argon, carbon dioxide, and water vapour.
 Most people believe the atmosphere is thick.
 However, it’s a very thin.
 The two most important service functions of the atmosphere are storage and life protecting.

 - Storage service for oxygen and carbon dioxide that are essential for the biosphere

 - Protection of life from solar radiation

-The next levels is called the stratosphere, rises from 11 km (11.000 metres) to 45 km (45.500 metres ) the layer is heated by the suns UV rays and with increasing proximity to the sun it get warmer.
-Stratosphere is also host for the ozone layer witch is measured between 15-30 km from Earth’s surface, this layer despite all the space it takes in media coverage it relative small (measurement of 12 ozone molecules for every billion air molecules).
+The next levels are called the stratosphere, rises from 11 km (11.000 metres) to 45 km (45.500 metres ) the layer is heated by the sun’s UV rays and with increasing proximity to the sun it gets warmer.
+The Stratosphere is also a host for the ozone layer which is measured between 15-30 km from Earth’s surface, this layer despite all the space it takes in media coverage it relatively small (measurement of 12 ozone molecules for every billion air molecules).
 This is also one of the reasons that the stratosphere warms with altitude.
 The last two layers of the atmosphere is the mesosphere and finally thermosphere

 The layers of the atmosphere

 - Atmosphere by Dana Desonie.
 Published in 2007 by Chelsea House books